artemowkin/PersonSite/README.md

 ## Installing

-To install this project on your PC you need to do build the Docker image first:
+To install this project on your PC you need to build the Docker image first:

 ```
 $ docker-compose build